imanojz/Watch-Now/README.md

 ## ⭐ Support

-Agar aapko project pasand aaye to ⭐ star dena mat bhoolna!
+If you like this project, don’t forget to give it a ⭐ on GitHub!

 ---